Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 const LOCALID_RIVAL_ON_BIKE = 29
 const LOCALID_BIRCH = 36
 ```
 It's in a different format, but it achieves the exact same effect.
 Just be aware that defining constants in Poryscript like this does not apply to the `raw` sections of code (the original scripting language).
-In that case you'd have to use `.set` to define constants (like above) in its own `raw` section.
+In that case you'd have to use `.set` to define constants (like earlier) in its own `raw` section.
 It's ok to use both at the same time, like so:
 ```
 const LOCALID_CHALLENGE_BIKER = 21
 const LOCALID_RIVAL = 28